 Employer Value Proposition (EVP): What and why?

-What separates the companies that are able to attract good candidates from others?
-What do the companies that retain their best people do?
+What distinguishes those businesses that are able to attract good candidates from others?
+What do companies do that retain their most talented people?

-Companies that are successful in recruiting and retaining talented employees often understand the "employer value proposition" (EVP).
-The employer value proposition is the cornerstone of your employer brand.
-What positive emotions are you able to create in existing and potential employees?
+Companies that are successful in recruiting and retaining talented employees have a good understanding of their employer value proposition (EVP).
+Your employer value proposition is the cornerstone of your employer brand.
+What positive emotions do you create in your current and potential employees?

-In this article, we'll explore different aspects of EVP, how it's designed, and why forward-thinking businesses should take this work seriously.
+In this article, we will explore various aspects of EVP, how it is designed, and why forward-thinking businesses should take this work seriously.

 EVP definition

 EVP is an abbreviation for employer value proposition.
-EVP is the sum of the unique benefits, rewards and experiences an employer offers its employees that make the company attractive and competitive in the labor market.
-Developing this is a key part of employer branding.
+EVP is the sum of the unique benefits, rewards and experiences an employer offers its employees, which make the business attractive and competitive in the job market.
+Developing this is a central part of the work with employer branding .

 What does an EVP actually consist of?

-There are a few things that recur in many job advertisements:
+There are a few things that are common in many job advertisements:

 • “Competitive salary”